mickrz/AlgorithmPractice/README.md

-# General Data Structure and Algorithm "Stuff"
+# Coding examples

 ## My practice implementations
-I started out doing a handful of problems, but I thought it was more interesting creating my own implementations of the classic data structures and algorithms.
+I started out doing a handful of problems from CtCIv6, but I thought it was more interesting creating my own implementations of the classic data structures and algorithms as well as other coding examples in C++ 11/14/17.

-The following data structures are meant to be self-contained.
-At some point, I intend to use C++ templates to use any data type.
+The following data structures & algorithms are meant to be self-contained.

 Data Structure | Description | filename/directory
 --- | --- | ---